Race, Family, and Institutions of Social Control

-Another research area examines the role of immigrant status and generation as a dimension of social stratification and inequality in the social lives and economic wellbeing of people in the U.S., particularly among those who are Latinx or of Hispanic ethnicity.
+Another research area examines the role of race and immigrant status and generation as dimensions of social and spatial stratification and inequality in the social lives of people in the U.S., particularly among those who are Latinx or of Hispanic ethnicity.
 My work in this area includes: